austinjalexander/udacity_data_viz_final_project/README.md

 However, after receiving some feedback and reflecting, I decided to visualize each data point using a bubble chart, while still using color to indicate quality scores.
-The feedback I received also encouraged me to make certain elements more clearly understandable (e.g., that each bubble actually represents a wine, what some of the quantity terms mean, etc.).
-Some of these changes weren't graphical, but textual; for instance, instead of the title "Chemical Properties of Wine and their Effect on Quality Scores", I changed the title to the question: "Do chemical properties of wine affect quality?"
-Also, I went from simply listing "Sulphates vs Volatile Acidity" and "Bubbles are Sized by Alcohol Percentage" to saying, somewhat like a subtitle, "How do sulphates, acidity, and alcohol % affect scores?"
+The feedback I received also encouraged me to make certain elements more clearly understandable (e.g., explicitly noting that each bubble actually represents a wine, defining some the quantity terms, etc.).
+Some of these changes, thus, weren't graphical, but textual; for instance, instead of the title
+"Chemical Properties of Wine and their Effect on Quality Scores", I changed the title to the question: "Do chemical properties of wine affect quality?"
+Also, I went from simply listing "Sulphates vs Volatile Acidity" and "Bubbles are Sized by Alcohol Percentage" to forming a subtitle:
+"How do sulphates, acidity, and alcohol % affect scores?"